A Beginner’s Guide To Understanding Your Credit Report In Singapore 2025: What Is A Credit Score And Is It Important?

 4. What is a credit score?
 Specifically, what is a CBS credit score?

-A CBS Credit Score is a four-digit number based on your past payment history on your loan accounts.
+It’s basically a four-digit number that’s formulated based on your past payment history on your loan accounts.
 It is calculated from an algorithm based on information in your current available credit data and is a fluid number which may change from time to time in tandem with changes in your credit information.
 This information is provided by and collated from various sources.

-If your score is nearer to 2000, you’re in the pink of financial health, with a low risk of default.
+The closer your credit score is to 2000, the better your financial health—essentially with a lower risk of default.

-If your credit score is closer to 1000, it means that you have a higher risk of defaulting on a payment.
+However, if your credit score is closer to 1000, you’re not looking too great.
+It means that you have a higher risk of defaulting on a payment.

 5. A step-by-step guide to reading a credit report